 As the interview comes closer, practise talking about your subject.
 This might be with others, in a mock interview situation, or even alone in your bedroom articulating your opinions.
 Although you might know information, explaining this (or explaining it well) is something that you will need to do and practising will help this come more naturally to you.

 Regarding preparation (for humanities subjects): read broadly and enjoy reading.
 Reread the things you like.
 But also practise talking about your subject: it’s one thing enjoying a book but another articulating your thoughts about it.
 That works with science subjects too: you may be a maths whizz but in your interview you’ll be asked to talk through your working and think on your feet, so you need to practise speaking out loud and showing someone else how you think.

-Maud McCaffrey, Cambridge graduate
+Maud McCaffrey, graduate, University of Cambridge

 Try and attend a mock interview before you go to Oxford or Cambridge for the real thing.
 Many schools and colleges will organise this for you.
 There are also companies that will do this (although some are quite expensive).
 If you are not able to organise something like this, then as a minimum ask a friend or family member to help you.
 Ideally they would have some knowledge of your subject and should prepare some questions in advance, then spend around 30 minutes asking you them.